dialmaster/spotify_monitor/README.md

 - If you see authentication errors, ensure your Client ID and Client Secret are correctly entered in the config file
 - If the callback fails, verify that you've correctly set up the Redirect URI in your Spotify Developer Dashboard
 - If you need to authenticate again, visit `http://localhost:8888/login` in your browser
+- If age evaluation isn't working, check that you've provided a valid OpenAI API key in your config file